-Development Plan in addition to provision of staff governance reporting.
-2019/20 Areas for Improvement Identified The financial ledger should be fully updated in 2019/20 prior to the approval of the annual accounts.
+Range of actions arising from the Workforce Internal Audit Review including development of the Integrated Workforce and Organisational Development Plan in addition to provision of staff governance reporting.
+Chief Finance Officer/Chief Officer All actions to be completed by revised date December 2020 2019/20 Areas for Improvement Identified The financial ledger should be fully updated in 2019/20 prior to the approval of the annual accounts.
 Chief Finance Officer June 2020 A long-term financial strategy (5 years or more) supported by clear and detailed financial plans (3 years or more) should be prepared.
-Chief Finance Officer March 2021 The IJB should liaise with NHS Tayside and consider the arrangements for regular attendance by a member appointed as the registered medical practitioner providing primary care.
-Clerk to the Board November 2020 The IJB should liaise with its partner organisations to ensure an agreed budget is approved prior to the start of the year.
-Chief Finance Officer March 2021 The IJB should seek to combine financial and performance reporting to ensure that members have clear sight of the impact of variances against budget in terms of service performance.
-Chief Finance Officer March 2021 The IJB should review its reserves to ensure they are adequate.
-Chief Finance Officer March 2021 Mechanisms and reporting arrangements should be implemented to provide assurance to the Chief Officer and the Board that the IJB has arrangements in place to demonstrate that services are delivering Best Value.
-Chief Finance Officer September 2020 Implementation of and reporting on all outstanding recommendations arising from the Ministerial Steering Group report on Health and Social Care Integration as reported to the IJB at its meeting of 25 June 2019.
-Chief Officer / Chief Finance Officer March 2021 Further development of governance and assurance arrangements considering agreed governance principles and updated advice from the Scottish Government Health & Social Care Division.
+Chief Finance Officer August 2020 The IJB should liaise with NHS Tayside and consider the arrangements for regular attendance by a member appointed as the registered medical practitioner providing primary care.
+Clerk to the Board August 2020 The IJB should liaise with its partner organisations to ensure an agreed budget is approved prior to the start of the year.
+Chief Finance Officer June 2020 The IJB should seek to combine financial and performance reporting to ensure that members have clear sight of the impact of variances against budget in terms of service performance.
+Chief Finance Officer September 2020 The IJB should review its reserves to ensure they are adequate.
+Chief Finance Officer March 2020 Mechanisms and reporting arrangements should be implemented to provide assurance to the Chief Officer and the Board that the IJB has arrangements in place to demonstrate that services are delivering Best Value.
+Chief Finance Officer September 2020 Implementation of and reporting on all outstanding recommendations arising from the Ministerial Steering Group report on Health and Social Care Integration.
+Chief Officer / Chief Finance Officer December 2020 Further development of governance and assurance arrangements considering agreed governance principles and updated advice from the Scottish Government Health & Social Care Division.
 Chief Officer / Chief Finance Officer December 2020